QUESTION: What is the Difference in Gambling at Indian Reservations and Regular Casinos?

 Other cultural issues sometimes relate to traditional Indian beliefs and superstitions.
 An interesting example occurred when the Fire Rock Navajo Casino was under construction in New Mexico.
 Numerous problems led some to believe that the endeavor was being cursed by skin-walkers, magical practitioners adept at turning into animals and generally behaving in a sinister fashion.
 The construction continued, however, and the CEO of the casino later assured visitors that various blessings had been performed to ward off evil.
 Despite possible efforts from the forces of evil, the casino is still in operation.

 Management – While you might suppose that casinos on Indian reservations are managed by members of the tribe, you would be wrong in many cases.
 In this way, gambling at Indian reservations isn’t much different than regular casinos, as they want to bring in experts who can squeeze every ounce of profit out of the business.
-For example, Harrah’s manages one such location in North Carolina, and Donald Trump once tried his hand (and toupee) at managing a reservation casino in California.
+For example, Harrah’s manages one such location in North Carolina, and Donald Trump once tried his hand at managing a reservation casino in California.